RESIDENTIAL LIGHT DISPLAYS

 2008 Palladium Drive NW, Kennesaw, GA

 Smoot Family Christmas Light Show – Jeremy Smoot and his wife Rosalind put up more than 70,000 commercial LED Christmas lights each year in memory of his mother, Debbie, who loved Christmas.
-The impressive light display is free to the public, though donations are appreciated, and begins November 23.
+The impressive light display is free to the public, though donations are appreciated, and begins Thanksgiving night.
 All donations collected by the Smoot family are given to The Lupus Foundation of America, Georgia Chapter, to help fight the disease that took Debbie’s life.

 3699 Autumn View Drive, Acworth, GA